Instructors

 Ms. Sydney Vaughn

 Ms. Sydney Vaughn is a classically trained Violinist and a Fiddler with over ten years of playing and performing experience and three years of teaching experience.
-She loves to worship The Lord through music and has always had a passion for music education.
+She loves to worship the Lord through music and has always had a passion for music education.
 Some of her credits include: Suzuki Teacher Certification (Greater Washington Suzuki Institute), Paul Roland String Technique Endorsement (University of Illinois), Director of the Maranatha Children's Music Academy Beginner Strings, Maranatha Youth Music Academy Alumnus (Concertmaster).

 Sydney's goal through teaching is to share the joy and beauty of music with others, to inspire and assist each child in reaching their goals, to encourage Christlike character and discipline, and to support each child as they learn to express their own unique creativity through music!